 2A.
-Encourage cross-community Community Preservation Act and Affordable Housing Trust allocations, and create a model funding application and review process for Cape Cod communities.
+Encourage cross-community Community Preservation Act allocations, create a model CPA application and review process for Cape Cod communities.

 Nearly all housing developments will only be physically located in one community, of course, but they will be part of the regional housing market.
-Many towns-including Cape communities as well as those in nearby regions like Martha's Vineyard-have recognized the regional nature of the housing market, and provided local funding for projects across town borders.
-Community Preservation Act (CPA) funds have been the most prominent sources of local cross-municipal housing funding on the Cape and beyond (in part because they are among the most prominent local funding sources in general).
-Affordable Housing Trusts (AHTs) (where they exist, are capitalized by CPA or other sources, and have administrative capacity) also play a key role in cross-community funding.
+Other regions, such as the towns of Martha's Vineyard, have recognized the regional nature of the housing market, and provided local funding for projects across town borders.
+Community Preservation Act funds have been the most prominent sources of local cross-municipal housing funding (in part because they are among the most prominent local funding sources in general).
+Indeed, some Cape Cod towns have already recognized the value of cross-border CPA

-Cross-municipal housing investment is already occurring on the Cape, but more could be done to support these efforts.
-The Cape Cod Commission, housing organizations, advocates, and local officials should encourage more cross-municipal spending by Community Preservation Committees, Affordable Housing Trusts, and Town Meeting voters/Town Council members.
+The Cape Cod Commission, housing organizations, advocates, and local officials should encourage cross-municipal spending by Community Preservation Committees and Town Meeting voters.

-To aid the process of cross-municipal funding on the developer side, Towns should attempt to standardize and streamline their processes for local funding applications, especially for CPA and AHTs.
+To aid the process of cross-municipal funding on the developer side, Towns should attempt to standardize and streamline their processes for local funding applications, especially for CPA.
 Presently, each municipality maintains its own application system and timelines.
 A standard application would decrease the administrative burden on housing providers seeking funding, as would a standardized funding timeline.
-Developing such an application would require regional research into existing funding application processes and timelines, engagement with local Community Preservation Committee members, local Affordable Housing Trust members, and (affordable) housing developers to determine what the needs are from both local officials and developers.
-After a model application was developed, it would need to be adopted (without amendment) by local CPCs and/or AHTs, and ideally a single timeline could be established.
+Developing such an application would require regional research into existing CPA application processes and timelines, engagement with local Community Preservation Committee members, local Affordable Housing Trust members, and (affordable) housing developers to determine what the needs are from both local officials and developers.
+After a model application was developed, it would need to be adopted (without amendment) by local CPCs, and ideally a single timeline could be established.

-Barnstable County could also consider establishing a regional universal application for CPA and/or AHT funds.
+Barnstable County could also consider establishing a regional universal application for CPA funds.
 Under such a scenario, a housing developer could make a single application into a regional system, and that application could be forwarded to participating municipalities.
 Compared to other states, Massachusetts has made significant headway in creating single applications and review processes for different subsidized lending programs and grants, through both the MassHousing OneStop application and the state's Community One Stop for Growth system.
 No such universal application exists for local funding sources.
 A single Countywide application would significantly innovate on the present system and reduce administrative burdens.